craw-daddy/Python-modules/README.md

 # Python-modules
-Small Python modules I've created
+Small Python modules I've created.

 This repository is to include some Python modules that I have created, partly for amusement purposes, just because I can, and others that might be